 Rabies is highly contagious to cats as well as dogs, and equally fatal.

-For more outdoorsy pets, the chances of infection are greater and more varied.
+For more outdoorsy or social pets, the chances of infection are greater and more varied.
 If your pet often travels with you, is boarded, or has an active life outdoors, we recommend the following lifestyle vaccines for dogs and cats:

 Bordetella is a highly contagious upper respiratory infection transferred between dogs.